-Most cat experts recommend premium brands of cat food that avoid ingredients like by-products and chicken meal, etc. However, feral cats eat a whole rodent or whole bird.
+Most cat experts recommend premium brands of cat food that avoid ingredients like meat byproducts and chicken meal.
+However, feral cats eat a whole rodent or whole bird.
 Sometimes they leave things like feathers or the head behind, but otherwise, the cat is consuming the whole body of an animal.
-It seems like the cheaper brands, as long as they don't contain carbohydrate fillers, would be closer to a natural diet than the premium brands in this case.
+It seems like the cheaper brands, as long as they don't contain excessive carbohydrate fillers, would be closer to a natural diet than the premium brands.
+Why isn't this the case?

 Byproducts in Cat Food

-While it's true that cats in the wild eat the whole bodies of their catch (including the heads in some cases), the term "meat by-products" has become a "dirty word" to many cat experts, because of its misuse by some members of the cat food industry.
-As a result, experts have traditionally counseled readers to avoid all by-products for this reason.
-(If you get a chance to read Ann Martin's gruesome but eye-opening book, "Food Pets Die For," you will see examples of the sort of things food manufacturers can legally put into their foods under the classification of "meat byproducts."
+While it's true that cats in the wild eat the whole bodies of their catch (including the heads in some cases), the term "meat byproducts" has become a dirty word to many cat experts, because of its misuse by some members of the cat food industry.
+As a result, experts have traditionally counseled readers to avoid all byproducts for this reason.

-However, in fairness to the "cheaper brands," many premium brands of dry food contain large amounts of carbohydrate fillers.
-It's the nature of the beast.
-In the manufacturing process of extrusion (which is a heat-based process), it is necessary to have these dry ingredients in order to effectively shape the dry food nuggets.
-Some brands of "dry" food do not use grain fillers.
-Notable examples are listed in Grain-Free Dry Cat Foods, although some of these foods are not carbohydrate-free.
+However, many premium brands of dry food also contain large amounts of carbohydrate fillers.
+In the manufacturing process of extrusion (which is a heat-based process), it is necessary to have these dry ingredients in order to shape the dry food nuggets effectively.
+Some brands of dry food do not use grain fillers, although some of these foods are not carbohydrate-free.

 Complete and Balanced Cat Food